 In other surveys last week:

--- Thirty percent (30%) of Likely U.S. Voters now say the country is heading in the right direction.
+-- Twenty-seven percent (27%) of Likely U.S. Voters think the country is heading in the right direction.

 Subscribers to Rasmussen Reports receive more than 20 exclusive stories each week for less than a dollar a week.
 Please sign up now.
 Visit the Rasmussen Reports home page for the latest current polling coverage of events in the news.
 The page is updated several times each day.